 The Firm follows the standardised approach to market risk and the simplified standard approach to credit risk.
-Its market risk is limited to foreign exchange risk on its accounts receivable in foreign currency, and credit risk from fees receivable, loans and deposits.
+Its market risk is limited to foreign exchange risk on its accounts receivable in foreign currency and market risk on non-trading book investments (prior to mitigation), and credit risk from fees receivable, loans and deposits.